Sho No! Angels' Ohtani doesn't record out in return to mound

 Recommended Video:

+The Angels wasted a big day by Mike Trout, who hit a three-run homer in the third and a sacrifice fly in the fifth.
+David Fletcher wound up with four hits.

+Yusmeiro Petit (1-0) worked out of a fifth-inning jam in relief of Mike Fiers for the win, and Liam Hendriks earned a four-out save after blowing a chance in Friday night's 10-inning victory.

-It was his first appearance on the mound since Sept.
-2, 2018, after not pitching last season following Tommy John surgery.
+This was a long time coming for the Angels and 2018 AL Rookie of the Year Ohtani, who took visible deep breaths between pitches.
+Ohtani made his first appearance on the mound since Sept.
+2, 2018 after not pitching last season following Tommy John surgery.

 “I’m looking forward to the day we can get a little bit more aggressive with him.
 I know he is, too,” Maddon said before the game.

-Ohtani batted last season but didn't pitch as the Angels took a cautious approach with their prized player.
+Ohtani batted last season but didn’t pitch as he built his arm strength back up after surgery.
 He went 4-2 with a 3.31 ERA over 10 starts and 51 2/3 innings in 2018 as a rookie.

+Fiers gave up consecutive singles to Fletcher and Trout to start the game before getting three straight flyballs.

+This was Fiers' first outing since he revealed to The Athletic in November that his former Houston Astros club had stolen signs using a camera in center field during its run to the 2017 World Series championship.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports